ctschroeder/tutorials/omeka-exhibits.md

 •	You write the text and add the Items

-•	In the text: explain the topic/questions that led you to create this page and how the itmes illustrate your theme and the Martyrdom of Perpetua and Felicitas.
+•	In the text:
+   - explain/analyze the theme in one paragraph or more
+   - how the item(s) illustrate(s) your theme
+   - **Make a substantive reference to BOTH the original text AND the secondary source by Cohick & Hughes and cite appropriately**

-•	You must cite and link to source(s) you use.
+•	You must cite and link to source(s) you use for information.
 No matter what:  if you take material word for word from somewhere else, you must put those words in quotation marks and give the source.
 If you take ideas and/or information from somewhere else (but not word-for-word) you need a citation.
 Cite the chapter of the original primary source if you reference our common text.

+   **You do not need to use other sources besides
+   1. Cohick & Hughes
+   2. The Martyrdom of Perpetua & Felicitas
+   3. Information that might be on the museum page/original page where your items are from **Please do not do other research.**

-•	Have at least one image on your page
+•	Have at least one item/image on your page

-•	Make a substantive reference to BOTH the original text AND the secondary source by Cohick & Hughes and cite appropriately

 Be sure to save your changes!